1

 Preferred Education & Experience (Knowledge, Skills, & Abilities):

-• 10 years Mortgage/Loan Servicing Experience
+• 7 years Mortgage/Loan Servicing Experience.
+Black Knight/ICE experience.

 • Knowledge of GIS principles and concepts and the ability to read and interpret GIS model data and geospatial maps utilizing linear and/or coordinate referencing systems.
-Ability to analyze and assess the impact of easements, rights-of-way, and takings from project maps and infographics on Real Estate Collateral.
+Ability to analyze and assess the impact of easements, rights-of-way, and takings from project maps and infographics on real estate collateral.

 • Experience with, and knowledge of, lien recording requirements in states within the Credit Union's lending footprint.